cowprotocol/cow-amm/README.md

 ### Deployment addresses

-The file [`networks.json`](./networks.json) lists all offical deployments of the contracts in this repository by chain id.
+The file [`networks.json`](./networks.json) lists all official deployments of the contracts in this repository by chain id.

 The deployment address file is generated with:
 ```sh